 Trustees shall be appointed at each Annual Meeting of Unitholders and may be appointed at a Special Meeting of Unitholders to hold office for a term expiring at the close of the next Annual Meeting, subject to their earlier resignation or removal.
 The Administrator is entitled to appoint two of the authorized Trustees from time to time as its nominees.
 The Declaration of Trust requires that a majority of the Trustees must be independent from the Senior Executive Officers of SBT and from the Administrator, and four of the current five Trustees are independent.
 The Declaration of Trust provides that, subject to the terms and conditions thereof, the Trustees may, in respect of SBT assets, exercise any and all rights, powers and privileges that could be exercised by a legal and beneficial owner thereof and shall supervise the activities and affairs of SBT.
-The Declaration of Trust requires a majority of the Trustees to be Resident Canadians (as that term is defined for Canadian tax purposes ("Resident Canadians")) and matters decided by the Trustees must be decided by a majority of Resident Canadians.
-A majority of Trustees serving on a Committee of the Trustees must also be Resident Canadians.
+The Declaration of Trust requires a majority of the Trustees to be Resident Canadians (as that term is defined for Canadian tax purposes ("Resident Canadians")) and matters decided by the Trustees must also be Resident Canadians.
 All of the current Trustees are Resident Canadians.
 The Trustees are responsible for, among other things: (i) maintaining records and providing reports to Unitholders; (ii) supervising the affairs of SBT; and (iii) making distributions, if any, from SBT to Unitholders on page 15 of the Declaration of Trust (see "STRUCTURE OF SBT - Distributions").